datasciencecampus/google-mobility-reports-data/README.md

 ## Update

-**17/04/2020**: This repository now contains data from the most recent reports, published on the 16th April 2020.
+**17/04/2020**: Google now make this data available in [csv format](https://www.gstatic.com/covid19/mobility/Global_Mobility_Report.csv) format, please source the data from there and note the additional [documentation](https://www.google.com/covid19/mobility/data_documentation.html).
+There will be small differences between the data we have extracted up until now and that published, usually that is around +/- 1% due to rounding.

 ## Introduction